 PNEK – Production Network for Electronic Art Norway is one of the main sponsors and partners for the FAEN three week long program, mainly contributing to the FAEN Symposium development and realization.
 PNEK is a network structure aiming to provide good production conditions for artists working with electronic and interdisciplinary art.

 TEKS – Trondheim Electronic Art Centre is one of the main sponsors of FAEN program.
 In collaboration with TEKS, FAEN will show the full collection of the Temporary Library of Norwegian Media Art as part of the archival program.
+TEKS is also a partner for the FAEN Open call.
 TEKS is a non-profit organisation founded in Trondheim in 2002.
 The organisation is a resource and competence centre that aims to produce and convey techno related art projects within all art disciplines.

 The book project “Elektronisk kunst i Norge” contributes to the FAEN program as a critical tool for research to explore the achievements in the field by Norwegian experimental artists.
 In collaboration with the project, FAEN aims to move closer to providing an overview of the history and the fields development.